Parissai/learn-Node/Level3.md

 }).listen(8080);
 ```
 And with ```$ curl -d 'hello' http://localhost:8080```       //Hello on client

-PIPE OUTPUT OF THE FIRST FUNCTION = INPUT OF SECOND FUNCTION
+IN PIPE OUTPUT OF THE FIRST FUNCTION = INPUT OF THE SECOND FUNCTION

 ---
 ```